 Do Christian Colleges Generally Practice Legacy Admissions?

-Legacy admissions are not exclusive to any specific type of college or university; they can be found in various academic settings, including public and private institutions, liberal arts colleges, and, yes, Christian colleges too.
+Legacy admissions are not exclusive to any specific type of college or university; they can be found in different academic settings, including public and private institutions, liberal arts colleges, and, yes, Christian colleges too.

 The prevalence and nature of legacy admissions in Christian colleges can vary widely depending on the institution’s specific policies.
 It is essential to note that not all Christian colleges engage in these practices, and based on a recent US Supreme Court ruling, many Christian Colleges have been leading the charge to implement stricter policies against such preferences.